yt-dlp/yt-dlp/README.md

     --flat-videos                    Do not resolve the video urls --no-flat-playlist               Extract the videos of a playlist --mark-watched                   Mark videos watched (YouTube only)
-    --no-mark-watched                Do not mark videos watched (YouTube only) --no-color                       Do not emit color codes in output
+    --no-mark-watched                Do not mark videos watched
+    --no-color                       Do not emit color codes in output

 ## Network Options: